D0pal/xogecoin/doc/qogecoin-conf.md

 ## Configuration File Path

 The configuration file is not automatically created; you can create it using your favorite text editor.
-By default, the configuration file name is `qogecoin.conf` and it is located in the Qogecoin data directory, but both the Qogecoin data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.
+By default, the configuration file name is `xogecoin.conf` and it is located in the Qogecoin data directory, but both the Qogecoin data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.

-The `includeconf=<file>` option in the `qogecoin.conf` file can be used to include additional configuration files.
+The `includeconf=<file>` option in the `xogecoin.conf` file can be used to include additional configuration files.

 ### Default configuration file locations

 Operating System | Data Directory | Example Path
 -- | -- | --
-Windows | `%APPDATA%\Qogecoin\` | `C:\Users\username\AppData\Roaming\Qogecoin\qogecoin.conf`
+Windows | `%APPDATA%\Qogecoin\` | `C:\Users\username\AppData\Roaming\Qogecoin\xogecoin.conf`
-Linux | `$HOME/.qogecoin/` | `/home/username/.qogecoin/qogecoin.conf`
+Linux | `$HOME/.xogecoin/` | `/home/username/.xogecoin/xogecoin.conf`
-macOS | `$HOME/Library/Application Support/Qogecoin/` | `/Users/username/Library/Application Support/Qogecoin/qogecoin.conf`
+macOS | `$HOME/Library/Application Support/Qogecoin/` | `/Users/username/Library/Application Support/Qogecoin/xogecoin.conf`

-You can find an example qogecoin.conf file in [share/examples/qogecoin.conf](../share/examples/qogecoin.conf).
+You can find an example xogecoin.conf file in [share/examples/xogecoin.conf](../share/examples/xogecoin.conf).